loic12305/react-native-file-downloader/README.md

 Boring to try to use `rn-fetch-blob` or the fork `react-native-fetch-blob` or another fork

-This module provide a simply way to download file from API to Download (Android) / Documents(iOS)
+This module provide a simple way to download file from API to Download (Android) / Documents(iOS)

 ## Installation